petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/adding-business-logic-to-claritys-solution.md

 ---
 # Adding Business Logic to Clarity's Solution

-While you have Clarity's custom distributor onboarding solution up and running, it requires additional work to integrate fully with Liferay DXP.
-In the following exercises, you will
+While you have Clarity's custom distributor onboarding solution up and running, some business logic remains unfinished.
+In these exercises, you will

 * Enable an approval workflow for Distributor Applications with a microservice client extension.
 * Set up an object action to automate account creation.